Sidkhanna96/Blog/System Design/FBNewsFeed.md

   - We would need to parse through a large set of users and their associated posts
   - Rather on reading the list of posts -> you pre-compute postIds on write for each user in the system
-  - So each UserId will have postIds of all its followers attached to it on write
+  - So each UserId will have postIds of all of whob they follow attached to it on write

 - How do we handle large number of followers: